-In later Roman periods (2C AD) the site was Jewish and one of the 24 Mishmerot Cohanim villages and cities (Malchija, as per 1 Chronicles) settled here after the Bar-Kochva revolt, and served in the synagogue until the destruction of the village.
+In later Roman periods (2nd century AD) the site was Jewish and one of the 24 Mishmerot Cohanim villages and cities (Malchija, as per 1 Chronicles) settled here after the Bar-Kochva revolt, and served in the synagogue until the destruction of the village.

-The site was destroyed in the Persian or Arab conquests in the 7th C AD, but according to the survey, some parts of the site continued in the early Arab period, and later in the Mamluk (13-16C) and Ottoman (17-20C) periods.
+The site was destroyed in the Persian or Arab conquests in the 7th century AD, but according to the survey, some parts of the site continued in the early Arab period, and later in the Mamluk (13-16th century) and Ottoman (17-20th century) periods.

 In the 1890s C the German Templars, a Christian sect and offshoot of the Protestants, purchased the lands.
 They built fine stone houses that exist to date, farmed the land, and preserved the ancient name.
 An adjacent site, Alonei- Abba, was another Templar site.
 They were expelled by the British to Australia in WWII since some of them were active supporters of the Nazi party.
 The deserted village was resettled and converted to a Moshav, an agriculture private-style village, in 1948.

 Today, the Moshav of Bethlehem is a popular tourist attraction, and is open to the public with restaurants, gift shops and other attractions located in and around the Templar houses.
 It is a recommended place to visit on a sunny weekend, especially in February/March timeframe when the wild flowers splash the hillsides with charm and colors.